Meet the 10 Honorary Harlem Globetrotters

 Pope John Paul II made the cut in 2000, receiving jersey number 75 in honor of the Globetrotters’ 75th anniversary.

 The civil rights activist famously stood up for the Globetrotters when they were criticized for portraying African-Americans as buffoonish.
 “I think they’ve been a positive influence,” Jackson said. “ ...
 They did not show blacks as stupid.
 On the contrary, they were shown as superior.”
 Jackson was inducted in 2001.

 9. POPE FRANCIS

-Globetrotters Hi-Lite Bruton, Ant Atkinson, Big Easy Lofton, and Flight Time Lang tried to teach the Pope the old trick of spinning a basketball on one finger, but as you can see from the video, His Holiness should probably stick to recording albums.
+Globetrotters Hi-Lite Bruton, Ant Atkinson, Big Easy Lofton, and Flight Time Lang tried to teach the Pope the old trick of spinning a basketball on one finger, but as you can see from the video above, His Holiness should probably stick to recording albums.

 10. ROBIN ROBERTS

 Award-winning newscaster Robin Roberts joined the team in 2015, receiving jersey number 21—the same number she wore as a basketball player for Southeastern Louisiana University.
 “She used her platform as a journalist to selflessly make her personal health battle public in order to raise awareness of the need for bone marrow donors, and by doing so, she potentially helped save lives,” Schneider said.
 “Robin fully embodies the ambassadorial spirit the Globetrotters have exuded for 90 years."